JOTELLECHEA/CoffeaCasa-HEP-Analysis/README.md

 # CoffeaCasa-HEP-Analysis

-## A project that determines the W+/- ratios.
+## A project that determines the W+/- ratios for an asymmetry analysis.

 First starting with calculating the Zboson Invariant mass.